 Automated Collision Detection

 GRAPHISOFT MEP Modeler provides a fully automated routine to identify, visualize and resolve conflicts between the architectural design and the engineering design of the MEP networks.
-Collision detection ensures fast and precise feedback for the architect, and streamlines coordination with the building engineering teams.
+Collision detection is based on Element Classification.
+As a result, it works on all imported IFC MEP elements and all ARCHICAD project MEP Objects and MEP-classified elements.
 MEP collision detection identifies the exact location of discrepancies on the floor plan and the 3D view.
-All collision entries are automatically added to ArchiCAD’s Mark-Up Tools Palette, providing easy ID access to all collision entries.
-Designers can quickly evaluate these entries and locate them with a single click.
-Members of the extended design team can discuss and evaluate alternative solutions, using ArchiCAD’s Mark-Up Tools.
+All collision entries are automatically added to ARCHICAD’s Mark-Up Tools Palette, so designers can quickly evaluate these entries and locate them with a single click.
+Members of the extended design team can discuss and evaluate alternative solutions, using ARCHICAD’s Mark-Up Tools.

 Collaboration with Mechanical Engineers

-MEP systems can be imported into ArchiCAD from BIM MEP applications (such as Revit MEP, AutoCAD MEP, DDS-CAD MEP, MagiCAD etc.) via IFC connection.
-All MEP-type IFC systems with all IFC data are identified and automatically converted to native ArchiCAD (IFC) Systems and intelligent MEP elements.
+MEP systems can be imported into ARCHICAD from BIM MEP applications (such as Revit, AutoCAD MEP, DDS-CAD MEP, MagiCAD, etc.) via IFC connection.
+All MEP-type IFC systems with all IFC data are identified and automatically converted to native ARCHICAD (IFC) Systems and intelligent MEP elements.

 Sharing and Visualizing the MEP Modeler Model

-ArchiCAD's extensive export capabilities enable designers to share files in a variety of modeling formats, including the Open BIM supported IFC 2x3.
+ARCHICAD's extensive export capabilities enable designers to share files in a variety of modeling formats, including the Open BIM supported IFC.